Continuing & Community Education at CCEast

 Computer Essentials for the Low-Tech User

-No matter how intelligent or educated you are, if you didn’t grow up in the Digital Age using computers, learning tech skills can require time and patience.
-Spending one hour a week with an instructor who guides you through, step by step, can make all the difference.
 This introductory course will help students learn the basics of creating Word documents, online calendars, and organizing files.
-The course covers Google Docs, Drive, Calendar and Gmail, using a combination of online resources and face-to-face instruction at Centralia College East.
-Students will be required to follow Centralia College’s current COVID safety protocols.
-The class meets on Thursdays from 10/20 through 11/17.
-The class fee is $75.
+The course covers Google Docs, Drive, Calendar and Gmail, using a combination of online resources and face-to-face instruction at CCEast.
+Students will be required to follow Centralia College’s current COVID-19 safety protocols.
+The class meets on Tuesdays and Thursdays from 1/18-27.
+The class fee is $45.

 Imaginative Play Workshop

-In this six-week workshop, parents or caregivers will learn best practices for guiding their young child or children (ages 4 to 8) into the world of the imagination through a process the instructor calls “Story Making.”
-Encouraging imagination is the focus of this class, which will include learning how to create rituals for setting up imaginary play, guiding children through the process of creating characters and a plot, and acting out their story, often with creative movement and sound.
+In this four-week workshop, parents or caregivers will learn best practices for guiding their young child or children (ages 4 to 8) into the world of the imagination.
+You will learn to create rituals for setting up imaginary play, guiding children through the process of creating characters and a plot, and acting out their story, often with creative movement and sound.
 The process culminates in a story that is the child’s imaginative creation.
-The course is designed to foster that wonderful sense of loving connection that happens when adults and children play together creatively.
-“These are the magical years that give young children the confidence in themselves to be creative,” Sara explained.
-The class is offered via Zoom on Wednesdays from 4-5pm.
-Class meets 9/22 – 10/27.
+The class is offered via Zoom on Wednesdays from 2/2-23.
 Families can register as one student.
-Class fee is $55.
+Class fee is $45.

 701 Airport Way